Depression: Should My Child Take Medicine to Treat Depression?

 - You try to manage your child's symptoms at home with exercise, rest, healthy foods, and support.

-- If your child's symptoms are mild, counseling or lifestyle changes may be enough to help your child feel better.
+- If your child's symptoms are mild to moderate, counseling or lifestyle changes may be enough to help your child feel better.

 - Your child can avoid the side effects of medicine.